December 2016 Newsletter Vol. 60

 After a period of severe winter weather, the thaw comes as a relief.
 But it has its own risks and challenges.
 You can prepare for these by taking some simple steps and keeping up to date on the current situation.

 Make sure you know where to locate the stop valve which controls the water supply entering your home.
 If you suspect you have a burst pipe, turn off the water supply immediately.

 If your property has large amounts of overhanging snow or large icicles, try to make anyone entering it aware of the risk (a simple note on your door may do the job).
 If you are confident that it is safe to do so, you should try to remove overhanging icicles that pose a threat on your own property - but ladders should not be used in icy conditions, nor should you hang out of windows to reach roof areas.
 It is important to let children know of the risks of falling icicles - and of the danger of throwing snow or any other objects onto (or at) icicles or snowy roofs.

 From Forward Mid

-Run you mouse over the black rectangle below for your own snow scene:
+Run you mouse over the black rectangle below for your very own snow storm: